ticofab/blog/content/projects/tomtom/index.md

 > - 8.5 km, pain rises and questions about physical details too: "do you feel your stomach contracting?" - "yeah. do you feel your heart bumping in your brain?"
 > - 9.5 km, desperate comments: "it was pretty crazy of us to enroll" - "right -- this is the most stupid thing I've done this year"
 >
->I got home with my left knee screaming Italian blasphemies -- I really could barely walk, and I only had a frozen Alaskan codfish to help ease the pain.
+>I crossed the line walking like a mutilated penguin and went home with my left knee screaming Italian blasphemies.
+I could barely walk and I only had a frozen Alaskan codfish to help ease the pain.
 My sister tried to cheer me up repeating that it was for a good cause.

 I feel so lucky to have been part of the TomTom family for those years.
 Some friends still work there after 12 years and I know exactly why.